AbdulRehmanWarraich/ARAlertViewController/README.md

 ## License

-ARAlertViewController is available under the MIT license.
-See the LICENSE file for more info.
+ARAlertViewController is released under the MIT license.
+[See LICENSE](https://github.com/AbdulRehmanWarraich/ARAlertViewController/blob/master/LICENSE) for details.